Designations Congruent with Things: Chapter 17

 “I also kind of wish I hadn’t left my guitar in the custody of the PPDC.”

-“I was serious about the sweaters,” Newt says, feeling edgy and exhausted and not very organized as he finds a pack of disposable chopsticks in the bottom of a bag.
-He eyes them in perplexity.
+“I was serious about the sweaters.”
+Newt feels edgy and exhausted and not very organized as he finds a pack of disposable chopsticks in the bottom of a bag.
+He eyes them, perplexed.
 “Stop buying me clothes.
-I will buy myself clothes.
+I’ll buy myself clothes.
 Later.”

 Neat, Sagan says, probably also referring to the chopsticks.
 I like your sweaters, by the way.